Critics ask, “How can you believe a book that is filled with contradictions?” As a believer in the Bible, how would you answer that question?

 Consider the example of the Iliad written by one author, Homer, sometime around 900 B.C.
 There are 643 known ancient copies of the Iliad, and the oldest dates from 400 B.C.
 But not a single copy is 100 percent in agreement with the others.
 On its website Christian Apologetics and Research Ministry rates the agreement among the copies of Homer’s Iliad as 95 percent.

 The New Testament has been preserved in almost 6,000 known Greek manuscripts.
 The agreement among these manuscripts is rated as 99.5 percent.
 The degree of difference is extraordinarily small.
-“If the critics of the Bible dismiss the New Testament as reliable information, then they must also dismiss the reliability of the writings of Plato, Aristotle, Caesar, Homer” (CARM).
+“If the critics want to disregard the New Testament, then they must also disregard other ancient writings by Plato, Aristotle, and Homer” (CARM).
 The degree of difference in each case is greater in these ancient classics than in the ancient manuscripts composing the Bible.

 Five ways of resolving alleged contradictions